arnispen/wsidh/README.md

 `make` variables control the build matrix:

 - `WSIDH_VARIANT` — selects WSIDH512/768/1024 at compile time (default `wsidh512`).
-- `WITH_AVX2=1` — enables the AVX2 NTT path (WSIDH uses PQClean’s kernels; Kyber, when linked, does as well).
+- `WITH_AVX2=1` — enables the AVX2 NTT/Keccak path (default is scalar “clean” C).
-- `WITH_KYBER=1` — links PQClean’s Kyber implementations so the benchmark can time them directly.
+  **Important:** switching this flag requires a rebuild (e.g., `make clean && make WITH_AVX2=1 wsidh_bench`) because the object files differ between scalar and AVX2 builds.
+- Kyber is always linked in (`WITH_KYBER` is forced on) so the benchmark and tests can time/reference it directly; the harness falls back to the official reference numbers only if the PQClean sources are missing.

 ```
 make wsidh_test